danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 > Note: some use cases may require seeking for users preference or receiving these preferences.
 Such matters are out of scope.

+# Signaling Avoidance

+Leveraging previous experience ({{?RFC9049}}), the signaling protocol does *not* need:

+  * application identity
+  * application cause (or 'reason') to signal metadata
+  * server identity
+  * client-to-server encrypted payload inspection by network elements

 # Use Cases